Last update: September 8th, 2022 at 09:22 am

 Whether you are looking for family ski accommodation tips, or helpful advice on how to teach kids to ski – we’ve got you covered here.
 Please use the following menu to find what you need quickly.

 Table of Contents

-- With a family, you may find that renting a suite, condo or house with a kitchen and laundry facilities provides a more comfortable and economical option over a standard hotel room.
-VRBO, Airbnb.com, and Tripadvisor.com all list hundreds of family vacation rentals at most major ski resorts.
-Just make sure you use the advanced search to find kid-friendly properties.
-Above all, read reviews by people who have stayed there recently.
-Click here to get a $30 Airbnb credit !
+- When on ski holidays with kids, you may find that renting a suite, condo or house with a kitchen and laundry facilities provides a more comfortable and economical option over a standard hotel room.
+VRBO and Airbnb all list hundreds of family vacation rentals at most major ski resorts.
+It helps if you use the advanced search option to find kid-friendly properties.

-- While ‘kids ski free’ deals are attractive, be aware that very young ones (5 or 6 and under) generally ski for free anyway at most mountains.
-The real value comes in if your child is 6-12 years.
+- While kids ski free deals are attractive, be aware that very young ones (5 or 6 and under) generally ski for free anyway at most mountains.
+The real value in kids ski free offers comes if your child is 6-12 years.

-- For shorter lift lines and better deals, book outside of school breaks such as Christmas, New Year’s and President’s Day Week which are considered peak times and can see rates double or triple.
+- For shorter lift lines and better deals, book ski holidays with kids outside of school breaks such as Christmas, New Year’s and President’s Day Week which are considered peak times and can see rates double or triple.

 - When choosing your accommodation, keep in mind proximity to the bunny hill, ski school and other fun apres-ski activities for kids such as a tube or toboggan park (yes, they will still have energy for this even when you don’t).